See how well you suit this job in Career Planner.

-The basic skill of animation still relies heavily on the animator's artistic ability, but there is an increasing need for familiarity with technical computer packages.
+The basic skill of animation still relies heavily on artistic ability, but there is an increasing need for animators to be familiar with technical computer packages.

 Tasks typically involve:

 Much of the work involves pitching and being proactive in selling your ideas and work to prospective customers and clients.
-This applies across the board, whether you are self-employed, working freelance or employed within a business.
+This applies whether you are self-employed, working freelance or employed within a company.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.